jybaek/hello-world/README.md

 ## Conclusion
 That's it!
 You should now have a Golang HTTP server running on your local machine and deployed on your Kubernetes cluster.
 Feel free to modify the code and experiment with different configurations.

+Everything in this repository is written in ChatGPT.